-With all the forces of our hearts, for Easter 2020, a gathering to strengthen hearts and minds with courage (title taken from a verse by Rudolf Steiner).
+With all the forces of our hearts, at Easter 2020, a gathering to strengthen hearts and minds with courage (title taken from a verse by Rudolf Steiner).
 The lived experience of a pandemic, a Friday night sharing of experiences of social isolation during lockdown.
-Ask from the heart, and to your heart will be given, for Whitsun, the festival of 'united soul endeavour'* (title taken from John 16:24) Change your heart, change your mind, at St. John's Tide, hearkening to the words of John the Baptist (title taken from Luke 3:3) A conversation about ageing and its spiritual dimensions, a special gathering for Michaelmas with contributions from three health professionals in anthroposophic-based medical care.
-Planning for the Future of Anthroposophic-based Aged Care in Australia, a follow-up to the previous event looking at visions and plans of centres and services for the future.
-When we speak to the stars, celebrating our cosmic connection through the eyes of the Southern Hemisphere for Advent and Christmas, with a contemplation of the heavenly Madonna and Child (title based on a verse by Steiner)
+Ask from the heart, and to your heart will be given, for Whitsun, the festival of 'united soul endeavour'* (title taken from John 16:24) Change your heart, change your mind, at St. John's Tide, hearkening to the words of John the Baptist (title taken from Luke 3:3) A conversation about ageing and its spiritual dimensions, a special gathering at Michaelmas with contributions from three health professionals in anthroposophic-based medical care.
+Planning for the future of Anthroposophic-based aged care in Australia, a follow-up to the previous event looking at visions and plans of centres and services for the future.
+When we speak to the stars, celebrating our starry connections through the eyes of the Southern Hemisphere for Advent and Christmas, with a contemplation of the heavenly Madonna and Child as pictured in arts (title based on a verse by Steiner)

 Speakers and contributors came from all round Australia and from many different professions, including psychology, education, visual arts, medical/therapeutic, music and performing arts.
 Each event began with an acknowledgment of country, an opening verse and a candle-lighting (if a festival) and finished with a closing verse.
 All of the events were recorded and uploaded, after editing, to YouTube, and are available on request.